KatriHaapalinna/FloatingTextField/README.md

 # FloatingTextField Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+FloatingTextField is a TextField add-on for Vaadin 8.

-## Online demo

-Try the add-on demo at <url of the online demo>

 ## Download release